Salvator Mundi (Leonardo): Rejection of attribution

 The British art historian Charles Hope dismissed the attribution to Leonardo entirely in a January 2020 analysis of the painting's quality and provenance.
 He doubted that Leonardo would have painted a work where the eyes were not level and the drapery undistorted by a crystal orb.
 He added, "The picture itself is a ruin, with the face much restored to make it reminiscent of the Mona Lisa."
 Hope condemned the National Gallery's involvement in Simon's "astute" marketing campaign.

 In August 2020, Jacques Franck, who had previously called the portrait "a good studio work with a little Leonardo at best", cited its "childishly conceived left hand", as well as the "oddly long and thin nose, the simplified mouth [and] the over shadowy neck" as evidence that Leonardo did not paint it.
 More precisely, Franck now attributes the painting to Salaì jointly with Boltraffio: in effect, the work's infrared reflectogram betrays a very singular sketching-out technique, never seen in any of Leonardo's original paintings, yet encountered in Salaì's Head of Christ of 1511 in the Pinacoteca Ambrosiana, a composition close to the Saudi Salvator Mundi and signed by the artist.
-This claim is also supported by the fact that a stricto sensu Salvator Mundi painting is recorded in Salai's posthumous inventory of the estate established in Milan on 25 April 1525.
+This claim is also supported by the fact that a stricto sensu Salvator Mundi painting is recorded in Salaì's posthumous inventory of the estate established in Milan on 25 April 1525.

 In November 2020, a newly discovered drawing of Christ surfaced, possibly by Leonardo and with notable differences from the painting.
 According to the Leonardo scholar Annalisa Di Maria, "[This] is the true face of Salvator Mundi.
 [It] recalls everything in the drawings of Leonardo", pointing to the similar three-quarters view used in his presumed self-portrait.
 She continued, "[Leonardo] could never have portrayed such a frontal and motionless character."
 Kemp indicated that before he could review the drawing, he "would need to see if it is drawn left-handed".